Graduate School of Biomedical Sciences Policies and Procedures

 Ph.D.
 Degree: A minimum of 72* semester credit hours is required for the Ph.D. and the Ph.D. component of the dual degree programs.
 Doctoral students are required to demonstrate intellectual command of the subject area of the graduate program and capability to carry out independent and original investigation in the area.
 The specific curriculum requirements of each graduate program are defined in the individual programs.
 The curriculum of each student is supervised by the appropriate COGS.

 M.S.
 Degree: A minimum of 30* semester credit hours is required for the M.S. degree.
-The student must successfully complete at least 12 semester credit hours of coursework in addition to credit hours awarded in Research, Thesis, and Seminar.
+The student must complete at least 12 semester credit hours of coursework and credit hours awarded in Research, Thesis, and Seminar.
 All work for the M.S. degree is ordinarily done at the Health Science Center's Graduate School of Biomedical Sciences.

 *Some programs may require additional hours